GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Offline: Create a DNS A record

-The GENIE installation requires setting up a DNS A record that maps your domain or subdomain to your INGRESS IP ADDRESS.
+The GENIE installation requires setting up a DNS A record that maps your domain or subdomain to your ingress IP address.

 If you are using your own domain, create the DNS A record now.

-If you plan to use a subdomain of `cloudpssolutions.com`, ping the `GENIE Solution Dev` chat space with your DOMAIN_NAME and INGRESS IP ADDRESS, and ask that an A record be created.
+If you plan to use a subdomain of `cloudpssolutions.com`, ping the `GENIE Solution Dev` chat space with your `DOMAIN_NAME` and ingress IP address, and ask that an A record be created.

-Once you start The DNS process, you can immediately continue with the rest of the GENIE backend deployment (Step 3).
+Once you start The DNS process, you can immediately resume the rest of the GENIE backend deployment here (Step 3).
 The DNS A record will need to be operational to verify the deployment at the end of Step 3.

 ## Apply the LLM service infarstructure